crwblk/modulo/README.md

 # 🐦‍⬛ modulo

-A lightweight, secure, open-source private npm registry built with TypeScript, Express 5, and a modern React UI.
+A lightweight, high-performance private npm registry for your modern development workflow.

 ## ✨ Features